Nebula Genomics DNA Report for Migraines

 - Do you throw up or feel nauseated?

 - Do odors, noise, or light make them feel worse?

 If the headaches become complex, unusual, or suddenly severe other diagnostic tests may be performed to rule out an underlying condition.
 Namely, an MRI or CT scan can check for tumors, strokes, infections, and other neurological conditions that may be causing the headaches.

 Medications that either reduce pain or prevent occurrence are usually the first recommendations to treat migraines.

 Medications for pain

-These migraine medications are best taken when you first believe you are getting a headache.
-In many cases they include over the counter pain relievers such as aspirin or ibuprofen.
-Migraine specific medications are also available that combine additional ingredients like caffeine and acetaminophen.
+These migraine medications are best taken when you first believe you are having an episode.
+In many cases, they include over-the-counter pain relievers such as aspirin or ibuprofen.
+Migraine-specific medications that combine additional ingredients like caffeine and acetaminophen are also available.